pravega/pravega/documentation/src/docs/deployment/run-local.md

 ### From Installation Package

-Download the Pravega latest release from the [GitHub Releases](https://github.com/pravega/pravega/releases).
-The tarball or zip files can be used as they are identical.
-Instructions are provided for the tar files, but the same can be used for the zip file also.
+Download the Pravega release from the [GitHub Releases](https://github.com/pravega/pravega/releases).

 ```
-tar xfvz pravega-0.1.0.tgz
+$ tar xfvz pravega-<version>.tgz

 ```
+Download and extract either tarball or zip files.
+Follow the instructions provided for the tar files (same can be applied for zip file) to launch all the components of Pravega on your local machine.

 Run Pravega Standalone:

 ```
-pravega-0.1.0/bin/pravega-standalone
+pravega-<version>/bin/pravega-standalone

 ```

 ### From Docker Container